 However, potential infectious causes of acute fever vary with the child’s age.
 Neonates (infants < 28 days) are considered functionally immunocompromised because they often fail to contain infection locally and, as a result, are at higher risk of serious invasive bacterial infections most commonly caused by organisms acquired during the perinatal period.
 The most common perinatal pathogens in neonates are group B streptococci, Escherichia coli (and other gram-negative enteric organisms), Listeria monocytogenes Neonatal Listeriosis Neonatal listeriosis is acquired transplacentally or during or after delivery.
 Symptoms are those of sepsis.
 Diagnosis is by culture or polymerase chain reaction testing of mother and infant... read more , and herpes simplex virus Neonatal Herpes Simplex Virus (HSV) Infection Neonatal herpes simplex virus infection is usually transmitted during delivery.
 A typical sign is vesicular eruption, which may be accompanied by or progress to disseminated disease.
 Diagnosis... read more .
 These organisms can cause bacteremia (viremia with herpes simplex), pneumonia Neonatal Pneumonia Neonatal pneumonia is lung infection in a neonate.
 Onset may be within hours of birth and part of a generalized sepsis syndrome or after 7 days and confined to the lungs.
 Signs may be limited... read more , pyelonephritis, meningitis Neonatal Bacterial Meningitis Neonatal bacterial meningitis is inflammation of the meninges due to bacterial invasion.
 Signs are those of sepsis, central nervous system irritation (eg, lethargy, seizures, vomiting, irritability... read more , and/or sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
 Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more .

 Noninfectious causes of acute fevers include Kawasaki disease Kawasaki Disease Kawasaki disease is a vasculitis, sometimes involving the coronary arteries, that tends to occur in infants and children between the ages of 1 year and 8 years.
-It is characterized by prolonged... read more , heatstroke, and toxic ingestions (eg, of drugs with anticholinergic effects).
+It is characterized by prolonged... read more , heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more , and toxic ingestions (eg, of drugs with anticholinergic effects).
 Some vaccinations can cause fever either in the first 24 to 48 hours after the vaccine is given (eg, with pertussis vaccination Diphtheria-Tetanus-Pertussis Vaccine Vaccines that contain diphtheria toxoid, tetanus toxoid, and acellular pertussis help protect against diphtheria, tetanus, and pertussis, but they do not prevent all cases.
-For more information... read more ) or 1 to 2 weeks after the vaccine is given (eg, with measles vaccination Measles, Mumps, and Rubella (MMR) Vaccine The measles, mumps, and rubella (MMR) vaccine effectively protects against all 3 infections.
-People who are given the MMR vaccine according to the US vaccination schedule are considered protected... read more ).
+For more information... read more ) or 1 to 2 weeks after the vaccine is given (eg, with measles vaccination Measles, Mumps, and Rubella (MMR) Vaccine The measles/mumps/rubella vaccines (MMR vaccines) effectively protect against all 3 infections ( measles, mumps, rubella).
+Historically, people who are given the MMR vaccine according to the... read more ).
 These fevers typically last from a few hours to a day.
 If the child is otherwise well, no evaluation is necessary.
 Teething does not cause significant or prolonged fevers.

 Acute recurrent or periodic fever

-Potential categories of causes (see Table: Some Common Causes of Fever in Children Some Common Causes of Fever in Children Normal body temperature varies from person to person and throughout the day.
-Normal body temperature is highest in children who are preschool aged.
-Several studies have documented that peak... read more ) include localized or generalized infection, connective tissue disease, and cancer.
-Miscellaneous specific causes include inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more , diabetes insipidus Central Diabetes Insipidus Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more with dehydration Dehydration in Children Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
+Potential categories of causes ( see Table: Some Common Causes of Fever in Children Some Common Causes of Fever in Children ) include localized or generalized infection, connective tissue disease, and cancer.
+Miscellaneous specific causes include inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more , diabetes insipidus ArginineVasopressin Deficiency (Central Diabetes Insipidus) Arginine vasopressin deficiency (central diabetes insipidus) results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder.
+Polyuria and polydipsia... read more with dehydration Dehydration in Children Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
 Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more , and disordered thermoregulation.
 Pseudo FUO is likely much more common than true FUO because frequent, minor viral illness may be overinterpreted.
 In children, despite the numerous possible causes, true FUO is more likely to be an uncommon manifestation of a common disease rather than an uncommon disease; respiratory infections account for almost one half of cases of infection-associated FUO.

 Evaluation of Fever in Infants and Children